Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 If you’re obtaining a bridge loan from the same lender as your new mortgage, you may not need to pay additional underwriting or mortgage fees.
 This is because both your bridge loan and mortgage will be underwritten and approved concurrently.

 It’s advisable to compare options across different lenders.
-Remember, bridge loans are intended as a short-term solution, so evaluate what financing option aligns best not just with your financial situation, but also with your convenience and overall needs.
+Remember, bridge loans are intended as a short-term solution, so evaluate what financing option best aligns with your financial situation, convenience, and overall needs.
 We will explore more options in an upcoming section.

 Budget for closing costs